 At Parsloes Primary School, PE provides challenging and enjoyable learning through a range of sporting activities including; invasion games, net and wall games, strike and field games, gymnastics, dance, swimming and outdoor and adventure.
 The long-term plan sets out the PE units which are to be taught throughout the year and ensures that the requirements of the National Curriculum are fully met.
 Pupils participate in two high quality PE lessons each week, with aid and direction of a specialist PE coach.
 In addition, children are encouraged to participate in the varied range of extra-curricular activities.
 Lunchtime sports clubs are available each day and children can attend after school sport clubs.

 Children are invited to attend competitive sporting events within the local area.
 This is an inclusive approach which endeavours to encourage not only physical development but also mental well-being.
 These events also develop teamwork and leadership skills and are very much enjoyed by the children.
 Children in Year 4 swim once a week for 10 weeks during one term in the year.
-We have also recently launched the “Daily Mile” and “IMoves” to ensure the pupils are as active as they can be during their time at school.

 Language Acquisition – Vocabulary relating Physical Education is identified and taught progressively across the school.
 Children are provided with many opportunities to use this new vocabulary in the context of their PE lessons.